Learn More About Denture Adherents

 Why look for denture adherent brands that display the ADA Seal?

-The ADA Seal is your assurance that the denture adherent has been evaluated by an independent body of scientific experts, the ADA Council on Scientific Affairs, for safety and effectiveness according to objective guidelines.
+The ADA Seal is your assurance that the denture adherent has been evaluated by an independent body of scientific experts, the ADA Council on Scientific Affairs, for safety and efficacy according to objective requirements.
 Look for the ADA Seal statement in a box on the product label.
 It tells you why the ADA has given the Seal to this product.
 You can also be assured that all claims on packaging and container labeling have been reviewed and approved by the ADA.
 Products with the prestigious ADA Seal must say what they do and do what they say.

 What products have earned the ADA Seal of Acceptance?